heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design copy.md

 ### Working remote

-More recently, we all struggled with calendar tetris, making space for collaboration and getting to know new team members.
-Ana, Rafa and Poly volunteered to tackle this problem and after a round of discussions and feedback they organized a virtual "Design Studio Day" block on Thursdays.
-We now have a dedicated moment of the week to gather feedback, learn more about the other projects happening and get to know one another.
+More recently, we were struggling with calendar tetris, making space for collaboration and getting to know new team members.
+Ana, Rafa and Poly volunteered to tackle this problem and after a round of discussions and feedback from the entire team organized a virtual "Design Studio Day" block on Thursdays.
+We now have a moment of the week to gather feedback, learn more about the other projects happening and get to know one another.

 <!-- We usually stay connected on Discord where there are different rooms for different purposes (getting feedback on your work, grabbing a coffee, having lunch together, etc).
 The agenda for this day varies depending on the week of the month. -->